tun67213/DataStructuresReview/README.md

     Returns an array that is of the same size as this Collection that contains all the values in this Collection
 #### <T> T[] toArray(T[] a)
     Using a generic variable T, it creates an array that is of the same runtime as the variable T that is provided by modifying the array a such that it fits all the values in this Collection at the time it is called.

+### Queue.java

+This interface showcases the functions that are necessary based on documentation online.

+The following are the functions:
+#### boolean add(E e)
+    If no value is providedthen throws NullPointerException.
+    If a value is provided, adds the provided value to the queue.

+#### boolean offer(E e)
+    Offers the provided value to the beginning of this Queue

+#### E peek()
+    Retrieves and returns, but does not remove, the first value in this Queue, unless the Queue is empty

+#### E poll()
+    Retrieves, removes, and returns the first value, removing it from this Queue, unless the Queue is empty

+#### E element()
+    Similar to peek(), retrieves, but does not remove, the head of this Queue, unless the Queue is empty

+#### E remove()
+    Just like poll(), retrieves, removes, and returns the head of this Queue, unless the Queue is empty

+### Deque.java

+This interface showcases the functions that are necessary based on online documentation.

+The following are the functions:
+#### boolean add(E e)
+    Throws an exception if no value is provided.
+If no exception is thrown, adds the provided value to the deque chain.
+Returns true after successfully adding the provided value
+#### void addFirst(E e)
+    If no value is provided, throws a NullPointerException().
+If no exception is thrown, adds the provided value to the beginning of the deque, just as the function name suggests.
+#### void addLast(E e)
+    If no value is provided, throws a NullPointerException().
+If no exception is thrown, adds the provided value to the end of the deque, as the function name suggests.
+#### boolean contains(Object o)
+    If no Object is provided, throws a NullPointerException().
+If no exception is throws, looks through this deque to check for the existence of this Object.
+If found, returns true immediately.
+If it has reached the end of the iteration, it means the value was not found, returning false.
+#### Iterator<E> descendingIterator()
+    Returns a descending iterator starting at the end of the Deque all the way to the beginning that is of type E.
+#### E element()
+    Returns the head (first) value in this Deque.
+If no value is there, throws NoSuchElementException().
+If not, simply returns the value there.
+#### E getFirst()
+    Retrieves, but does not remove, the first value in this Deque.
+#### E getLast()
+    Retrieves, but does not remove, the last value in this Deque.
+#### Iterator<E> iterator()
+    Returns an iterator of the values in this Deque from start to finish.
+#### boolean offer(E e)
+    If no element is provided, throws a NullPointerException().
+    If a value IS provided, adds the provided value to the end of this Deque and returns true.
+#### boolean offerFirst(E e)
+    If no element is provided, throws a NullPointerException().
+    If a value IS provided, adds the provided value to the beginning of this Deque and returns true.
+#### boolean offerLast(E e)
+    If no element is provided, throws a NullPointerException().
+    If a value IS provided, adds the provided value to the end of this Deque and returns true.